lmlmeilin/Content-Based-Filtering-for-Book-Recommendation-System/README.md

 # Content Based Filtering for Book Recommendation System

 This repository contains the code and documentation for a Hybrid Recommendation System developed as part of a group project for NUS Computing school module called Mining Web Data for Business Insights.
-The project integrates multiple recommendation approaches to enhance the accuracy and relevance of recommendations.
+The project integrates multiple recommendation approaches to enhance the accuracy and relevance of book recommendations.
+We are mainly using the dataset from Kaggle (https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset) and data scraped from Goodreads.
 My main contribution to this project is conducting the Exploratory Data Analysis (EDA) and developing the Content-Based Filtering (CBF) component within the final hybrid model.

 Files in the Repository